Chinese people love the latest technology and they use their phones for everything.

 Taobao is China's equivalent of Amazon.

 So try some of these apps, or all of them, and get the most out of your time traveling or living in China.

-Do you recommend any other must-have apps for China?
+Do you recommend any other must-have China apps?
 Let me know in the comments.